eaguilera23/miSalleAndroid/README.md

 **Student**

-The student can check its information faster, so the interaction with its university will be improve, making him to feel closer to the institution.
+The student can check its information faster, so the interaction with its university will be improved, making him to feel closer to the institution.

 **Institution**